dannynoonan/transcript-playground/README.md

 * expose, authenticate, and configure all port interdependencies between services
 * spin up data volumes that live on after a container is stopped / can be accessed again when container is restarted

 More than likely you'll run into a snag, perhaps even with the `docker compose up` syntax instead of `docker-compose up` syntax (which relates to a recent-ish version change).
-I'd love to hear feedback on what works and doesn't work.
+I can't anticipate all the variations for reasons noted above, but I'd love to hear feedback on what works and doesn't work.

 ### Shutting down, restarting, rebuilding